unicrowio/indexer/README.md

 The indexer keeps an up-to-date record of all escrowed payments relevant to platforms integrating Unicrow.
 It does it by listening to events from Unicrow smart contracts and optionally filtering them by marketplace addresses.

+The indexer supports all the chains that Unicrow is deployed at, currently Arbitrum and Base and their Sepolia testnets.
+You can enable or disable indexing from the networks in the configuration file (see below).

 Check out [Unicrow SDK Tutorial](https://github.com/unicrowio/sdk-tutorial) to learn how to query the indexed data.

 ## Getting Started